TheOddlySeagull/Ancient-Warfare-Structures-Scripts/README.md

 # Script 1: `wood_converting_script.sh`

-This script will convert an oak wood structure from the `structures` folder into all wood types from `Vanilla`, `Biomes O' Plenty` and `Rustic` mods.
+This script will convert any oak wood structure from the `template` folder into all wood types from `Vanilla`, `Biomes O' Plenty` and `Rustic` mods.
 The new structures will be placed in the `structures` folder, organized in subfolders by mod name.

 ## Usage

-With the desired structure(s) in the `structures` folder, run the script with the following command:
+With the desired structure(s) in the `template` folder, run the script with the following command:

 ```
 bash wood_converting_script.sh
 ```

 The script will then generate the structure in all wood types.
-This totals to 24 structures per structure file in the `structures` folder.
+This totals to 24 structures for every oak structures in the `template` folder.
 ### Note:
 - This script does not support fence gates
 - This script does not support doors